 (1) Messrs.
 John Elkann and Andrea Agnelli were re-appointed as directors at the extraordinary general meeting of shareholders held on January 4, 2021.
+(2) Board member of FCA until January 17, 2021.

 During these meetings, the key topics discussed were, amongst others: the COVID-19 Emergency, including the decisions to close FCA's facilities to protect the health and safety of the workforce, the measures to be implemented in order to restart the production activities minimizing any sanitary risks, and the implementing of the remote working to the extent possible; several actions to preserve and enhance liquidity; the FCA Group's strategy and the several steps related to the implementation of the Combination Agreement with Groupe PSA; analysis of investments, the FCA Group's financial results and reporting, acquisitions and divestitures, executive compensation, product plan and technological developments, risk management, legal and compliance matters, sustainability, human resources, implementation and amendment of the Remuneration Policy, and the Remuneration Report.